Blog

 What Does Dopamine Do?

-If you have depression, Parkinson’s disease, anxiety, autism spectrum disorder (ASD), or another neurological condition, you may have heard about dopamine and how it can help you feel your best.
+If you have Parkinson’s disease, anxiety, autism spectrum disorder (ASD), or another neurological condition, you may have heard about dopamine and how it can help you feel your best.
 But what does dopamine do, actually?
 Let’s dive into it.

 What Is Dopamine?